gusztimm/droneci-local/README.md

 There are example env files shipped with this repository, fill in and rename as follows.

-'drone-server.env': Env file for the Drone Server 'drone-runner.env': Env file for the Drone Runner
+`drone-server.env`: Env file for the Drone Server

+`drone-runner.env`: Env file for the Drone Runner

 # Deployment